openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 ensure that the transfer time does not exceed the hold-up time.
-A hold-up time below the transfer time during a transfer to battery power can cause undefined behavior should the PWR_OK signal not become deasserted to force the machine to poser off.
+A hold-up time below the transfer time during a transfer to battery power can cause undefined behavior should the PWR_OK signal not become deasserted to force the machine to power off.

 If in doubt, use a double conversion UPS unit.
 Double conversion UPS units always run off the battery, such that the transfer time is 0.
 This